Last updated: April 2026

 Cash flow is one of the most important indicators of business health.
 Even profitable businesses can struggle if they are unable to meet payment obligations when cash inflows are delayed.

-CCIWA’s analysis of ASIC data indicates that insolvency rates in Australia have been climbing, exacerbated by higher interest rates and persistent inflation.
+CCIWA’s analysis of ASIC data indicates that insolvency rates in Australia have been climbing, exacerbated by higher interest rates, persistent inflation and rising costs.

 Cash flow problems appear to be a common denominator among failing businesses.